gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

   However, this is likely a non-issue for the large majority of teams.
   Also, keep in mind that there are very specific models of the Xbox controller that are legal, so they can be hard to find new.
-* A phone holder and OTG strain relief connector can be useful as it may help to prevent connections from loosening.
+* A phone holder and :term:`OTG <Micro USB On The Go (OTG) Cable>` strain relief connector can be useful as it may help to prevent connections from loosening.
   Especially if teams are running dual controller configuration, ensuring that the USB hub is secure won't hurt.